bbolli/tumblr-utils/README.md

 2. `-e ''` adds just the post's tags
 3. `-e -` removes all keywords from the image

-In incremental backup mode, `tumblr_backup` saves only posts that have higher ids than the highest id saved locally.
+In incremental backup mode, tumblr-backup saves only posts that have higher ids than the highest id saved locally.
 Note that posts that are edited after being backed up are not backed up again with this option.

 In JSON backup mode, the original JSON source returned by the Tumblr API is saved under the `json/` folder in addition to the HTML format.

 Automatic archive mode `-a` is designed to be used from an hourly cron script.
 It normally makes an incremental backup except if the current hour is the one given as argument.
-In this case, `tumblr_backup` will make a full backup.
-An example invocation is `tumblr_backup.py -qa4` to do a full backup at 4 in the morning.
+In this case, tumblr-backup will make a full backup.
+An example invocation is `tumblr-backup -qa4` to do a full backup at 4 in the morning.
 This option obviates the need for shell script logic to determine what options to pass.
 If you don't want cron to send a mail if no new posts have been backed up, use this crontab entry:

-    0 * * * * tumblr_backup -qa4 <blog-name> || test $? -eq 1
+    0 * * * * tumblr-backup -qa4 <blog-name> || test $? -eq 1

 This changes the exit code 1 to 0.